unoplatform/uno/doc/articles/features/using-skia-wpf.md

 > For a step-by-step guide to installing the prerequisites for your preferred IDE and environment, consult the [Get Started guide](../get-started.md).

 ## Anatomy of the Skia+WPF project
-When creating a Skia+WPF solution, you will get the project head, and a Class Library project.
+When creating a Skia+WPF solution, you will get the project head and a Class Library project.

 ### The head project
 The project head contains the WPF assets, XAML and C# files for the WPF part of the app (the shell).